OpenNebula/addon-lxdone/README.md

 **LXDoNe** is an addon for OpenNebula to manage **LXD** Containers.
 It fits in the Virtualization and Monitorization Driver section according to OpenNebula's Architecture.
 It uses the **pylxd** API for several container tasks.
 This addon is the continuation of [LXCoNe](https://github.com/OpenNebula/addon-lxcone/), an addon for **LXC**.
 Check the [blog entry](https://opennebula.org/lxdone-lightweight-virtualization-for-opennebula/) in OpenNebula official site.

 [LXD](https://linuxcontainers.org/lxd/) is a daemon which provides a REST API to drive **LXC** containers.
 Containers are lightweight OS-level Virtualization instances, they behave like Virtual Machines but don't suffer from hardware emulation processing penalties by sharing the kernel with the host.
 They run bare-metal-like, simple containers can boot up in 2 seconds consuming less than 32MB of RAM and a minimal fraction of a CPU Core.
 Check out this [performance comparison against KVM](https://insights.ubuntu.com/2015/05/18/lxd-crushes-kvm-in-density-and-speed/) if you don't know much about LXD.

+The master branch is subject to changes.
+We recomend to use one of the stables [releases](https://github.com/OpenNebula/addon-lxcone/releases) you can check at the top of this page.

 # Developers